xapian/xapian-docsprint/howtos/range_queries.rst

 .. xapianrunexample:: search_ranges
     :args: db 1000..mm 1800..1899

-Note the slightly awkward syntax *1000..mm*.
-The suffix must always go on the end of the entire range; it may also go on the beginning (so you can do *1000mm..mm*).
-Similarly, you can have *100mm..200mm* or *100..200mm* but not *100mm..200*.
-These rules are reversed for prefixes.
+If you're using Xapian 1.4.31 or newer you can use the more natural syntax *1000mm..* instead of the slightly awkward *1000..mm*.

+The rule here is that when :xapian-constant:`RP_REPEATED` is used, an empty range bound doesn't need a prefix so long as it's specified on the other bound.

 If you get the rules wrong, the QueryParser will raise a `QueryParserError`, which in production code you could catch and